A Story Written with Water: Plot

 Shizuo Matsutani, a young salaryman and introvert, lives with his beautiful mother, Shizuka Matsutani, towards whom he feels a strong attraction.
 Shizuo's father and Shizuka's husband Takao is sickly and often hospitalized, and thus unable to provide for his family.
 Shizuka has an affair with a wealthy man, Denzo Hashimoto.
 Shizuo hates the strong and confident Denzo.

 Denzo and his mother recommend that he marry Denzo's daughter, his childhood friend Yumiko Hashimoto.
 However, Shizuo sees in Yumiko's face a resemblance to his mother.
 He asks Denzo if Yumiko is the daughter of Shizuka and hence his half-sister, but Denzo hesitates and denies it.

 A few months later, Shizuo marries Yumiko.
 However, he continues to worry that he has married his sister but does not tell Yumiko and treats her in a way that makes her feel unattractive.
 Eventually, Shizuo visits his mother and invites her to commit double suicide with him because he has no hope for life.
 His mother is confused.
-Later he finally makes love to Yumiko and for the first time feels love for her.
+Later he finally has sex with Yumiko and for the first time feels love for her.